M-Maaz-Motiwala/Cinema-Latest/README.md

 ### Bookings
 - `GET /bookings` - Fetch all bookings.
 - `POST /bookings` - Create a new booking.

-For a complete list of routes and request/response formats, check the **API Documentation** in the \`backend/docs/\` folder.
+For a complete list of routes and request/response formats, check the **ROUTES** in the `backend/src/routes/` folder.

 ---